fortinet-fortisoar/solution-pack-fortimanager-ztp-feature-examples/docs/contents.md

 ## Feature Tests (ZTP Profiles)

+This solution pack provide various examples of ZTP Profiles that can be used to test some common features needed in building an automation solution.
+You can use the automatic assigning of these profiles by creating devices matching the names already put in the ZTP Profile `Assignment Search` or you can manually assign a profile to one or more devices to perform the feature test.

 | Feature Test ID | Profile Name | Description |
 | --------------- | ------- | ----------- |
 | FT001 | Prompt User for Metadata via FortiSOAR | The metafield `loopback0_ip` is empty and FortiSOAR Users are prompted to complete through a system manual input task. |